Why is My Internet So Slow on My PC but Not My Phone?

 Pro tip: How to Know Which App is Using The Internet in Windows 11

-Certain browser extensions can also slow down your internet experience by adding extra data to web pages or running background processes.
+Some browser extensions can slow down your internet by loading extra data or running background tasks.

 Disable Chrome Extensions

-Wi-Fi signals degrade over distance and can be obstructed by walls and other physical barriers.
-Your phone might be experiencing better speeds simply because it’s often closer to the router.
+Wi-Fi signals get weaker with distance and can be blocked by walls and other things.
+Your phone might be getting better speed because it’s usually closer to the router.

 Phone won't detect WiFi Network